oxygenxml/web-author-component-integration/README.md

 ### Adding new frameworks

 The project bundles all the frameworks from the  `web-author-frameworks` artifact.
-To add a new framework that is a mavem artifact you just have to unpack it in the `${project.build.directory}/frameworks/` directory during the `generate-resources` maven phase (This is what we do with  `web-author-frameworks`).
+To add a new framework that is a Maven artifact you just have to unpack it in the `${project.build.directory}/frameworks/` directory during the `generate-resources` Maven phase (This is what we do with  `web-author-frameworks`).

 The application also bundles automatically as frameworks all the content of the `web-author-component-integration/frameworks/` directory (you will have to create it) so you can copy the desired framework(s) in it.